CollectionBuilder/cb-docs/docs/repository/commit.md

 ### Commit & Push with GitHub Desktop

-1. Switch over to GitHub Desktop app.
+1. Switch over to the GitHub Desktop app.
 2. The left hand column of the interface will list the "Changes", including any files that you edited.
-3. Select the checkboxes next to the files you would like to commit (this is "git add").
+3. Select the checkboxes next to the files you would like to commit (this is "Git Add").
-4. Below the column that lists your changes, you'll see a text-entry box labeled "Summary (required)."
+4. Below the column that lists your changes, you'll see a text-entry box labeled "Update README.md."
 Click in the box.
 5. Type your "commit message" into the box (in this case something like "Updated README title for new project").
-6. When you've finished your commit message, click on the blue button toward the bottom of the column that says "Commit to main."
+6. When you've finished your commit message, click on the blue button that says "Commit to main."

 The "Changes" disappear, and you've just made a Git Commit!